jaemk/migrant_lib/README.md

 >
 > Also see [`migrant`](https://github.com/jaemk/migrant) CLI

-`migrant_lib` allows defining and embedding management of migrations in your compiled application.
+`migrant_lib` allows defining and embedding management of database migrations and (connection) configuration in your compiled application.

 **Available Features:**